fabmlk/php-oauth-lib-rs/README.md

 handling HTTP requests and responses you can use the following method to handle all communication with the client by itself:

-    verifyRequest()
+    verifyAndHandleRequest()

-This will extract the Bearer Authorization header or `access_token` query parameter, verify it at the introspection endpoint and inform the client about any problems.
+This will extract the Bearer Authorization header or `access_token` query parameter, verify it at the introspection endpoint and inform the client directly about any problems.

-If you use a HTTP framework some other methods are available to help you verfiy
+If you use a HTTP framework an other method is available to help you verify
 tokens:

-    verifyAuthorizationHeader($authorizationHeader)
-    verifyQueryParameter(array $queryParameters)
+    verifyRequest(array $requestHeaders, array $queryParameters)

-The `verifyAuthorizationHeader` method checks the `Authorization` header provided.

-The `verifyQueryParameter` method checks the query parameters provided.
+You can specify an array with request headers and an array with query parameters.
+You can just feed the library all request headers and query parameters as only the relevant `Authorization` and/or `access_token` query parameter are evaluated.
+If the client provides both an `Authorization` header and an `access_token` query parameter an error will be returned as it is not allowed to specify both methods simultaneously.

 ## Retrieve Resource Owner Information
 After the `verifyRequest()`, or any of the other verify functions, some methods